ndd21/PHYS281/docs/gravity.md

 can use results and experimentation with these exercises as part of your final report.

-The simulation you write should come with some tests that show that it works as expected, e.g., tests of parts of the code or simple systems against analytical calculations.
+The simulation you write should come with tests that show that it works as expected, e.g., tests of parts of the code or simple systems against analytical calculations.
 Useful tests are checking that the simulation conserves **total** linear momentum or angular momentum to an acceptable level.
-The tests should ideally compare simulations produced using more than one numerical approximation method, with quantitative evaluation of the differences.
+The tests should ideally compare simulations produced using more than one numerical approximation method, with quantitative evaluation of the differences and consideration of the effects of changing the time step.

 The simulation can include additional physics or simulate systems other than the Solar System provided that you can provide justifiable tests of its validity.
+However, if you want to simulate something very different from the Solar System with Newtonian gravity, it would be advisable to discuss this with the lecturers.

+Please note that this is an open-ended project: you have been equipped with basic tools (Euler and Euler-Cromer methods) for simulating the motion of bodies subject to gravitational attraction; it is up to you to take these tools and decide what aspects you want to focus on or what questions you want to ask.
+In a good project, you would use your simulation to examine interesting topics, e.g.: What sort of accuracy can be achieved over what sort of time scale in simulations of the Solar System using different methods?
+How sensitive is the motion to the choice of initial conditions?
+Can you calculate the trajectory of a space probe?
+What happens to the Solar System if another star passes close by?
+Better still, invent your own question(s) that can be answered using your simulation!
+In all cases, you must provide evidence of testing to show that your conclusions are reliable.

 For more information and advice on the code and report, including guideline marking grids make sure to read the [Marking criteria page](../markinggrid/index.html).